| Safe Haskell | None |

 PackageInfo but does not emit a finished, re-serialisable PackageInfo.

-The document Écluse serves is the raw upstream JSON (Value), edited in place by
+The document Écluse serves is the raw upstream document, rebuilt from the winning

-the serve layer, so that every unmodeled wire key survives.
-The typed model
+sources so that every unmodeled wire key survives; the typed model is lossy, so

-MergePlan -- exactly which versions survive, which input each survivor came from,
+exactly which versions survive, which input each survivor came from, the reconciled

-the reconciled dist-tags/time, and the detected divergences -- that the serve
+dist-tags/time, and the detected divergences -- that the serve layer __replays onto

-layer replays onto the raw Values.
+the raw documents__ through that capability.
 See docs/architecture/registry-model.md

 → "Decision surface vs served surface".